Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 … and greenhouses.

-Nogré also brought in exotic species, like Australian tree ferns and American magnolias, to draw visitors’ attention.
+Nogré brought in exotic species, like Australian tree ferns and American magnolias, to draw visitors’ attention.
 Today, you can sit by the greenhouses and have lunch and a cup of tea as you look up at the house.

 There are, of course, flowers of all sorts — even in February.